 Collecting is in the heart of Dutch people.
 In the 16th and 17th century the Dutch bourgeoisie was famous all over the world for their collector’s cabinets.
 From journeys to far and exotic places, Dutch travellers took home as many stuffed animals, dried plants and bizarre looking sea shells and stones as they could.
 Collecting was done for showing off and later, for collecting.
 Collections grew and grew until they became entire museums.

-Here’s 5 weird museums in Amsterdam:
+Here are 5 weird museums in Amsterdam:

 1. Dutch Funeral Museum